Aditya130805/MonopolyDeal/README.md

 - Some rooms may have players in them even though websockets have been closed - REASON UNKNOWN
 - User may be logged in but not authenticated and thus, unable to create a game - REASON: JWT token expiration
 - Let's say we make 5 blue property cards, then the 3rd set is not being shown in the properties area
+- Using hard-coded public URL for og:image preview; make %PUBLIC_URL% work
+- Double sign up potentially causes the server to crash; fix that

 ## Deviations from official Monopoly Deal rules: